arvigeus/AZ-204/Questions/Containers.md

 ---

+You are deploying a lightweight multi-container workload to Azure Container Instances (ACI).
+The containers must:

+- Start and stop together,
+- Communicate over an isolated local network,
+- Access the same persistent storage mount, and
+- Share allocated compute and memory resources.

+Which ACI feature should you use to meet all these requirements?

+- [ ] Deployment manifest (YAML)
+- [x] Container group
+- [ ] Virtual network integration
+- [ ] Runtime environment variables

+Answer: Container Groups share a lifecycle, resources, local network, and storage volumes.

+---

 Question: Which of the following options is true about the built-in authentication feature in Azure Container Apps?

 - [ ] It can only be configured to restrict access to authenticated users.